kevonc/kevonc.github.io/_posts/2020-11-22-i-discovered-these-customer-interviews-traps-first-hand.md

 ## Trap #4 - I didn’t have a proper post-interview tactic

 One of the rules of user interviews is to talk to people from the same segment.
-This way you can discover common patterns for the same type of people.
+This way you can discover common patterns from the same type of people.

-And once you get to know them, they become the leads that you can convert in the near future.
+And once you get to know them, the best part is they become leads that you can convert when you're ready.

 I was talking to almost a dozen people every week, and I didn’t capitalize on this opportunity to help us generate leads.

 I talked to people, and then we forgot about each other.

 What a waste.
 After all, I had already turned cold leads into warm leads.

-I wish there were some sort of automatic CRM-way that I could easily follow up with them.

 In early-stage startups, everything we do has to be super impactful because we are competing against time.
 One thing should lead to another, creating not linear, but exponential values.
 There is a concept called "System Thinking” and I plan to write about it later on!